 About the Shelter Association of Washtenaw County

 Eight million Americans are one paycheck away from becoming homeless.
 In Washtenaw County, 5000 people are experiencing homelessness.
-The Shelter Association of Washtenaw County (SAWC) was established in 1982, and is the primary provider of services and emergency shelter for Washtenaw County individuals.
-SAWC is housed at the Robert J. Delonis Center in downtown Ann Arbor.
-SAWC works with a diverse range of people struggling with homelessness, including first-time homelessness, veterans, domestic violence survivors, and people battling substance abuse and/or mental health issues.
+The Shelter Association of Washtenaw County (SAWC) was established in 1982, and is the primary provider of services and emergency shelter for around 1200 Washtenaw County individuals each year.
+The SAWC is housed at the Robert J. Delonis Center in downtown Ann Arbor.
+The SAWC works with a diverse range of people struggling with homelessness, including first-time homelessness, veterans, domestic violence survivors, and people battling substance abuse and/or mental health issues.
 Services are offered through our core programs: Residential, Non-Residential, Shelter Diversion, Critical-Time Intervention, and Warming Center.

 Our Residential Program offers beds to 50 individuals.
 Our Shelter Diversion program can assist an additional 95 individuals at a time.
-In the winter, SAWC serves an additional 500 people in our Warming Center and offers survival and warmth from the coldest winter months.
+In the cold months, the SAWC serves an additional 500 people in our Warming Center and offers survival and warmth from the coldest winter months.
 Warming Center clients receive an array of support that helps them move into safe, permanent housing.
-SAWC serves almost 1500 people annually.

 Ending homelessness, one person at a time.

-Offer hope to every client we serve and walk beside them during their journey from homelessness to housing.
+Hope - Offer hope toe very client we serve and walk beside them during their journey from homelessness to housing

-Foster an open-minded and inclusive culture that values every individual allowing us to work together to end homelessness.
+Open-minded - Foster an open-minded and inclusive culture that values every individual allowing us to work together to end homelessness

-We are motivated to find new services, resources and opportunities that will enhance the quality of life of all those we serve.
+Motivated - We are motivated to find new services, resources and opportunities that will enhance the quality of life of all those we serve

-Cultivate long-term, engaging partnerships with active stakeholders to promote community in all areas of civic life.
+Engaged - Cultivate long-term, engaging partnerships with active stakeholders to promote community in all areas of civic life

-Approach each donor interaction with the utmost respect, gratitude and transparency to ensure stewardship of financial and community resources.
+Steward - Approach each donor interaction with the utmost respect, gratitude and transparency to ensure stewardship of financial and community resources